ponylang/pony-tutorial/docs/where-next/index.md

 ## Pony Virtual Users' Group

-The Pony Virtual Users' Group has occassional presentations that you can attend "in person" or catch later via the recorded video.
+The Pony Virtual Users' Group has occasional presentations that you can attend "in person" or catch later via the recorded video.
 Join our [Zulip community](https://ponylang.zulipchat.com/#narrow/stream/189932-announce/topic/VUG) to stay up to date on upcoming meetings.
-All the previous videos are available via [Sean T Allen's Vimeo account](https://vimeo.com/user6269014).
+All the previous videos are available via the [Main Ponylang](https://vimeo.com/ponylang) Vimeo.

 ## A final word